If you ever want a drama series that doesn’t make you feel good, watch Mr Robot.

 This is maybe why watching Korean dramas are better for the soul because there’s always a bit of hope, humour and the inkling of true love involved.

 The older we get, the harder it is to dream big

-I recently saw a #changedestiny social experiment video by SKII where kids got to secretly counsel their mums on living their childhood dreams.
+I recently saw a social experiment video where Japanese kids got to secretly counsel their mums on living their childhood dreams.

 Their dreams weren’t exactly difficult, like going to Jupiter or inventing a time-travel machine.